 The ARC does not provide testing for learning disabilities, but may assist in the coordination of necessary accommodations and services associated with the student's documented learning disability.
-Students are responsible for providing the University with current documentation (no more than three years old) of the learning disability, as the ARC does not provide testing for learning disabilities.
+Students are responsible for providing the University with current documentation (no more than three years old) of the learning disability.
+The ARC is located in James 166.